-If you are looking to pursue a career in education know that there are many pathways to reach your goal.
+If you are looking to pursue a career in education, know that there are many pathways to reach your goal.
 Some students graduate with both a teaching certificate and a bachelor degree, others will take classes during their undergraduate studies to prepare them for teaching certification programs, and still others will graduate with their bachelor's degree and then work, travel or volunteer for a few years before deciding to pursue a teaching career.
 No matter your path to teaching, know that Seattle University's Pre-Education Advising is there to help support you along the way.

-Elementary Level (grades K-8) teaching: it will be most helpful if you are able to incorporate into your academic plan a variety of courses in basic subject areas such as English, math, social studies, language, life science and physical, earth or space science.
+Elementary Level (grades K-8) teaching: It will be most helpful if you are able to incorporate into your academic plan a variety of courses in basic subject areas such as English, math, social studies, language, life science and physical, earth or space science.
 Students are also encouraged to select a major with an interdisciplinary focus.
 The Master in Teaching is a great degree choice at SU due to the program's broad intellectual training and flexibility in curriculum.

-Secondary Level (grades 6– 12) teaching: it is advisable to choose a major, double major or minor in the subject-area you want to teach.
-This way you will complete the coursework required for the endorsement-area in which you desire to teach.
+Secondary Level (grades 6– 12) teaching: It is advisable to choose a major, double major or minor in the subject-area you want to teach.
+This way, you will complete the coursework required for the endorsement area in which you desire to teach.

-Call 206-296-2840 or visit Casey 1 West to schedule an appointment with the Pre-Education advisor.
+Call 206-296-2840 or visit Casey 110 to schedule an appointment with the Pre-Education Advisor.